opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Choose Windows > Flipbook and drag and drop in the window the file you want to view.

   .. note:: By opening several Flipbook windows you can view several levels at the same time.

 .. tip:: **To set the default shrink factor and step for the file viewer:**

     1. Choose File > Preferences > Interface.

-    2. Set the default Viewer Shrink and Step values.
+    2. Set the default **Viewer Shrink** and **Step** values.

 .. tip:: **To view a level file information:**

-    In the OpenToonz browser or in the Xsheet right-click the level whose info you want to view and choose Info from the menu that opens; if the file is an animation level or a sequence of images, use the slider at the bottom of the box to change frame and see the related information.
+    In the OpenToonz browser or in the Xsheet/Timeline right-click the level whose info you want to view and choose **Info** from the menu that opens; if the file is a video or a sequence of images, use the slider at the bottom of the box to change the current frame and see the related information.

 .. tip:: **To view the entire contents of the current folder:**

-    Right-click in the right area of the browser and choose Show Folder Contents from the menu that opens: the entire folder contents are displayed in a default OS window.
+    Right-click in the right area of the browser and choose **Show Folder Contents** from the menu that opens: the entire folder contents are displayed in a default OS window.

 .. _loading_photoshop_documents: